User37som/libbitcoin/Home.md

 ### About Libbitcoin

 The libbitcoin toolkit is a set of cross platform C++ libraries for building bitcoin applications.
 The toolkit consists of several libraries, most of which depend on the foundational [libbitcoin](https://github.com/libbitcoin/libbitcoin) library.
-Each library's repository can be cloned and built using common [automake](http://www.gnu.org/software/automake) instructions.
-There are no packages yet in distribution however each library includes an installation script (described below) which is regularly verified in the automated build.

 ### Background